 For less urgent health needs, contact your GP or local pharmacist in the usual way.
 If a health professional has given you a specific phone number to call when you're concerned about your condition, continue to use that number.
 For immediate life-threatening emergencies, continue to call 999.

 Wolverhampton is a lively and affordable city, known for its diverse student population and excellent connectivity.
-The city is home to over 260,000 residents and the University of Wolverhampton and City of Wolverhampton College Wellington Road Campus.
-All of which attracts more than 20,000 students from 130+ countries, the city offers a welcoming and multicultural environment.
-With a 90% employment rate and growing industries in business, engineering, and digital technology, Wolverhampton provides great part-time jobs and career opportunities for students.
+The city is home to over 270,000 residents and the University of Wolverhampton and City of Wolverhampton College Wellington Road Campus.
+All of which attracts more than 29,400 students from 130+ countries, the city offers a welcoming and multicultural environment.
+With a 70.3% employment rate and growing industries in business, engineering, and digital technology, Wolverhampton provides great part-time jobs and career opportunities for students.
 On-campus housing fills up quickly, so many students prefer off-campus accommodation in Wolverhampton, such as private rooms, shared flats, studios, and en-suites.
 These options offer flexibility, independence, and comfort for students.

 Amber makes booking Wolverhampton student accommodation simple with verified listings, easy search filters, flexible leases, and 24/7 support.
 Most properties are close to the University of Wolverhampton, shops, and transport links, making daily commutes hassle-free.
 Popular student accommodations include iQ Fiveways House and Heantun Point, both offering modern amenities like study areas, fitness centres, and social spaces.
 Trusted providers like iQ Student Accommodation and Chapter Living ensure high-quality living and convenience for students.
 With low living costs, a strong transport network, and quick links to Birmingham (20 minutes by train), student accommodation in Wolverhampton offers an ideal mix of comfort, affordability, and access to top academic opportunities.

-Wolverhampton is a thriving town in the United Kingdom, known for its lively community, economic growth, and cultural diversity.
-Home to over 263,700 residents, it forms part of the West Midlands metropolitan region, which has a population of more than 2.9 million.
+Wolverhampton is a thriving city in the United Kingdom, known for its lively community, economic growth, and cultural diversity.
+Home to over 270,000 residents, it forms part of the West Midlands metropolitan region, which has a population of more than 2.9 million.
 The city maintains an employment rate of 70.3% and a working-age population of nearly 170,000, with thriving industries such as engineering, healthcare, education, manufacturing, and the service sector driving its economy.
 Wolverhampton’s strategic location and £4.4 billion local economy make it one of the UK’s key regional hubs for business and innovation.

 The city is also home to the University of Wolverhampton, which attracts over 20,000 students from 130+ countries, contributing to its youthful atmosphere.
-In terms of safety, Wolverhampton holds a safety index of 36.29, ensuring a generally secure and welcoming environment for residents and students alike in England.
-Wolverhampton welcomes over 10 million visitors annually, drawn to cultural and historic landmarks such as Wightwick Manor, Wolverhampton Art Gallery, Bantock House Museum, and West Park.
+In terms of safety, Wolverhampton holds a safety index of 74, ensuring a generally secure and welcoming environment for residents and students alike in England.
+Wolverhampton welcomes over 10.4 million visitors annually, drawn to cultural and historic landmarks such as Wightwick Manor, Wolverhampton Art Gallery, Bantock House Museum, and West Park.
 Its excellent public transport links, including direct trains to Birmingham in under 20 minutes, make commuting and travel convenient.
 All these factors, affordability, accessibility, and a growing student community, make student accommodation in Wolverhampton an excellent choice.

 The best student accommodation in Wolverhampton offers a mix of privacy and connection to the social scene.
 Amber will make your search for student accommodation in Wolverhampton easy.
 Their platform lets you filter options based on what matters most to you.
 You’ll see verified listings with real photos and reviews from actual students.
 Amber's platform makes it super easy to compare prices, amenities, and locations.
 Here are some of the best options for Wolverhampton student accommodation.

-1. Yugo Crown Place – The property costs start from £171 per week
+1. Yugo Crown Place - From £171 per week

 1. Shared Flats